Instagram/MonkeyType/doc/tracing.rst

 object`_ and return a boolean: ``True`` means the function will be traced, and ``False`` means it will not.

-The :class:`~monkeytype.config.DefaultConfig` includes a code filter that excludes code from the Python standard library and site-packages (where third-party packages are installed).
+The :class:`~monkeytype.config.DefaultConfig` includes a default code filter.
+If the environment variable ``MONKEYTYPE_TRACE_MODULES`` is set to a list of package and/or module names, the default filter traces only code from within those modules.
+Otherwise, the default filter simply excludes code from the Python standard library and site-packages.

 .. _Python code object: https://docs.python.org/3/reference/datamodel.html